 - Left Area (hex only) - Controls which numeric format is displayed in the left area of the Hex Editor (Hex, Char, Octal, Binary, or Decimal).

 - Right Area (hex only) - Controls which numeric format is displayed in the right area of the Hex Editor (Hex, Char, Octal, Binary, Decimal, or Hide).

 - Highlighting - Controls which bytes are highlighted in the editor.
 A number of highlighting schemes are available by default but more can be generated through the Highlight Options dialog.
-Different syntax highlighting rules can also be applied to text data and rules can be customized or created through the Syntax Options dialog.
+Note that Syntax Highlighting is no longer applied using this menu and see the Syntax Highlighting help topic for more information.

 - Ruler - Specifies whether the Ruler is displayed at the top of the Editor Window and the units of the Ruler can be controlled as well.

 - Status Bar - Sets what format to display the current file position, file size, and selection size as seen in the status bar.